qaisjp/go-discord-irc/README.md

 - When a Discord user's presence is "offline" or "idle", their irc puppet will have their AWAY status set.
 - A Discord user offline for will disconnect from IRC after 24 hours (or whatever `cooldown_duration` you set).
+- Join/Quit/Part/Kick messages are sent to Discord (configurable)

 ## Gotchas